ofiwg/libfabric/man/fi_tagged.3.md

   If a peek request locates a matching message, the operation will complete successfully.
-The returned completion data will indicate the metadata associated with the message, such as the message length, completion flags, available CQ data, and tag.
+The returned completion data will indicate the metadata associated with the message, such as the message length, completion flags, available CQ data, tag, and source address.
 The data available is subject to the completion entry format (e.g. struct fi_cq_tagged_entry).

   An application may supply a buffer as part of the peek operation.
 If